What is a self-driving car?

 In theory, if the roads were mostly occupied by autonomous cars, traffic would flow smoothly, and there would be less traffic congestion.
 In fully automated cars, the occupants could do productive activities while commuting to work.
-People who aren't able to drive due to physical limitations could find new independence through autonomous vehicles and would have the opportunity to work in fields that require driving.
+People who can't drive due to physical limitations could find new independence through autonomous vehicles and would have the opportunity to work in fields that require driving.

-Autonomous trucks have been tested in the U.S. and Europe to enable drivers to use autopilot over long distances, freeing the driver to rest or complete tasks and improving driver safety and fuel efficiency.
-This initiative, called truck platooning, is powered by ACC, collision avoidance systems and vehicle-to-vehicle communications for cooperative ACC (CACC).
+Autonomous trucks have been tested in the U.S. and Europe to let drivers use autopilot over long distances, freeing the driver to rest or complete tasks and improving driver safety and fuel efficiency.
+This initiative, called truck platooning, is powered by ACC, collision avoidance systems and vehicle-to-vehicle communications for cooperative ACC.

-In one example from March 2018, Tesla's Model X sport utility vehicle (SUV) was on autopilot when it crashed into a highway lane divider.
-The driver's hands were not on the wheel, despite visual warnings and an audible warning to put his hands back on the steering wheel, according to the company.
+In one example from March 2018, Tesla's Model X SUV was on autopilot when it crashed into a highway lane divider.
+The driver's hands were not on the wheel despite visual warnings and an audible warning to put his hands back on the steering wheel, according to the company.
 Another crash occurred when a Tesla's AI mistook the side of a truck's shiny reflection for the sky.

 Self-driving car safety and challenges

 Autonomous cars must learn to identify countless objects in the vehicle's path, from branches and litter to animals and people.
-Other challenges on the road are tunnels that interfere with the Global Positioning System (GPS), construction projects that cause lane changes or complex decisions, like where to stop to allow emergency vehicles to pass.
+Other challenges on the road are tunnels that interfere with the GPS, construction projects that cause lane changes or complex decisions, like where to stop to allow emergency vehicles to pass.

 The systems need to make instantaneous decisions on when to slow down, swerve or continue acceleration normally.
 This is a continuing challenge for developers, and there are reports of self-driving cars hesitating and swerving unnecessarily when objects are detected in or near the roadways.